 In this guide, you’ll learn five ways recording tools can help you understand your customers, and find some real examples of companies using recordings to fix bugs and increase revenue.
 At the end, we’ll also show you how to set up and collect session replay data so you can get started today!

 Session recordings are renderings of real actions taken by visitors as they browse a website.
 Recordings capture mouse movement, clicks, taps, and scrolling across multiple pages on desktop and mobile devices.

-Also known as session replay or visitor replay tools, recordings are used to gain a real understanding of how users interact with a website, which then helps fix issues, optimize UX, and ultimately improve conversion rate.
+Also known as session replay or user/visitor replay tools, recordings are used to gain a real understanding of how users interact with a website, which then helps fix issues, optimize UX, and ultimately improve conversion rate.

 5 ways session recordings help you understand your customers

-Recordings are an extremely powerful tool for gaining insight into how users behave —they are one of the closest things to being in the same room as your users and see exactly how they interact with your site.
+Recordings and replays are an extremely powerful tool for gaining insight into how users behave —they are one of the closest things to being in the same room as your users and see exactly how they interact with your site.
 To get you started with your own data analysis, here are five of the most popular ways session recordings can teach you more about your customers.

 1. Understand and empathize with your visitors’ experience

 Putting yourself in your user’s shoes allows you to empathize with them, experience what they’re going through as they browse your website, and build a more enjoyable and efficient user experience as a result.
 It doesn’t take more than 10-20 recordings to start seeing where visitors are getting stuck—and you may even already spot what’s persuading them to convert.

 2. See how users interact with specific website elements